igaray/tesina/md/niko2019_responsive_compilers_en.md

     - inputs
     - derived queries

-  the high level idea of this framework is that you separate out the inputs to your compilation and then a bunch of derived stuff.
+  The high level idea of this framework is that the compilation is separated into the inputs to the compilation process and a set of computations derived from the inputs.

-  the derived queries are basically pure functions that get to demand other results/queries, that they needs, some of which may be inputs and when we use one of these functions we track what bits of data did it use and ultimately which inputs did it use, and then whene theres a cahnge to one of these inputs we can propagate the change and try to avoid re executing some of these things.
+  The derived queries are pure functions that can demand needed results from other queries, some of which may be inputs.
+  When one of these functions is used, the data and any input functions it uses are tracked, and when a change to one of the inputs occurs it can be propagated through the dependencies in order to avoid re-executing some of the computation.

-  there are a lot of systems in this space the three that I know of are these
+  There are a lot of systems in this space, for examples:
-  - most closely related work:
   - adapton
   - glimmer from the ember web framework
   - build systems a la carte

-  two of these are academic, adapton approach by mathew hammer and BSALC a paper by simon peyton jones that built a very flexible system in haskell that has a similar basis teh difference would be that ours is in between BSALC allows you to customize a lot of different thing and tweak many things, adapton is also a little more flexible but also more complicated
+  Two of these are academic.
+  Adapton is an approach by Mathew Hammer.
+  Build Systems a la Carte is a paper by Simon Peyton Jones that explores the design space of incremental build systems and implements a flexible system in Haskell that has a similar basis to Salsa.
+  The main difference between Salsa and the system described in Build Systems a la Carte is that the latter allows one to customize many aspects.
+  Adapton as well is more flexible but also more complicated.

-  an interesting approach is glimmer engine in the ember web framework, which does incremental updates. i havent looked deeply at what react or elm does but i imagine they are kinda related
+  Finally, an interesting approach is the Glimmer negine in the Ember web framework, which also does incremental updates.
+  Many web frameworks based on virtual DOMs and computing deltas to minimize changes to the actual DOM such as React and Elm are also related.

-  turns out this is a problem that applies to many areas, not just compilation
+  This problem applies to many areas, not just compilation, and the design is affected by the needs and constraints of each application area.

 # Salsa core idea

+  When writing a program in Salsa, it takes this approximate form consisting of a loop that sets some inputs and computes some derived values.
+  The inputs are for example the diffs the program receives from the editor.
+  The idea is that derived values are memoized, and inputs updated on change, such that whenever a derived values is queried, it will always be up to date.

   \begin{minted}{rust}
   let mut db = Database::new();